Mcas-996/uno_local/README.md

 Only a matching cargo-dist installation is removed.
 Package-manager, Cargo, development, and manually copied builds are refused so they can be removed by the tool that installed them.
 Uninstalling removes `uno`, `uno-update`, and the install receipt; it preserves the shared Cargo bin directory and PATH configuration.

+## Tips for players
+For better graphics, please use windows terminal or wezterm.

 ## Notice

 Release artifacts and installers are built with [cargo-dist](https://github.com/axodotdev/cargo-dist).
 The `uno-update` command is provided by [axoupdater](https://github.com/axodotdev/axoupdater).